reanahub/www.reana.io/README.rst

 clouds.
 REANA was born to target the use case of particle physics analyses, but is applicable to any scientific discipline.

 This repository holds the REANA project web site.
+It uses `Lektor
+<https://www.getlektor.com/>`_ static web site generator.

 Installation
 ------------